helciodev/weather-app/README.md

 ## About

-This a weather app build using vanilla JavaScript that consumes data from the open weather API
+A weather app that gets user location and fetches the current weather from the open weather API.
+The user can search up from more than 220 cities around the world, user can also choose which unit the temperature will be displayed by pressing the toggle button.

 ![Screenshot-main-page](dist/icons/app-screenshot.png)